nielskrijger/blog/src/posts/2017-06-05-backend-servers-focus-on-request-not-model.md

 ### Good framework support

-There are plenty of frameworks supporting the model-based approach with which developers are familair.
-Prevalent languages in business software (Java and C#) have made the model-based a defacto standard.
+There are plenty of frameworks supporting the model-based approach with which developers are familiar.
+Prevalent languages in business software (Java and C#) consider a model-based architecture almost as.
 Having to adopt a different style may feel awkward and is less opinionated than using a large framework with lots of documentation.

-Even when developing an RBA there will be shared code (don't repeat yourself).
-How to structure that may become a point of discussion.

 ### Focus on business logic